+For the base evaluation these tests were performed and for this Re-evaluation the developer repeated all tests:
-TOE test configurations:

-The developer used a TOE with software additions for their testing approach (C1).

-TOE test environment configurations:

-The test setup comprises a laptop, a COMPRION CLT One with antenna, a TOE with display.
+- TOE test configurations: - The Security Target [ST] has identified solely one configuration of the TOE under evaluation.
+Nevertheless, the developer used a TOE with software additions for his testing approach. - TOE test environment configurations: - The test setup comprises a laptop, a COMPRION CL Verify A with antenna, a TOE with display.

-Testing approach:

-- Tests considering the different roles that can access the TOE. - Tests covering all TSF subsystems in the TOE design. - Developer provides mappings to the tested TSFI(s), SFR(s) and subsystem(s). - Different testing approaches are used: - Test suite (automatic and manual test). - The test descriptions comprise (inter alia): - Pre conditions: preparative steps, - Test steps: Core test steps, - Post conditions: clearance steps to tidy up before the next test.
+- Testing approach: - Tests considering the different roles that can access the TOE. - Tests covering all TSF subsystems in the TOE design. - Developer provides mappings to the tested TSFI(s), SFR(s) and subsystem(s). - Different testing approaches are used: - Test suite (automatic and manual test). - The test descriptions comprise (inter alia): - Pre-conditions: Preparative steps, - Test steps: Core test steps, - Post conditions: Clearance steps to tidy up before the next test.